risk-first/website/Estimates.md

+---
+title: Estimates
+description: Some suggestions for improving estimating in software projects, by considering risk.
+---

 # Estimates

 In this section, we're going to put a Risk-First spin on the process of [Estimating](Estimates).
 But, in order to get there, we first need to start with understanding _why_ we estimate.
 We're going to look at some "Old Saws" of software estimation and what we can learn from them.
 Finally, we'll bring our Risk-First menagerie to bear on de-risking the estimation process.